 The Foundation invests in a pooled scholarship endowment fund, FCCC/Osher, managed by the Foundation for California Community Colleges (FCCC).
 The objective of the Foundation's investment in FCCC/Osher is to grow the Foundation's investments through the Bernard Osher Foundation pledge to match funds contributed to FCCC/Osher.
 Funds invested in the endowment fund by the Foundation cannot be removed at any time.
 The investment managers engaged by FCCC are required to follow specific guidelines set forth by FCCC with respect to the various types of allowable investments purchased and held by the pool.
 Accordingly, the estimated fair value of these investments is based on information provided by external investment managers engaged by FCCC.
-At June 30, 2018, the Foundation investment in pool consisted of 5% cash and short term investments, and 95\% equity securities.
+At June 30, 2019, the Foundation investment in the pooled scholarship endowment fund consisted of 4% cash and short term investments, and 96% equity securities.

-The following presents information about the Foundation's assets measured at fair value on a recurring basis as of June 30, 2018, and indicates the fair value hierarchy of the valuation techniques utilized by the Foundation to determine such fair value based on the hierarchy:
+The following presents information about the Foundation's assets measured at fair value on a recurring basis as of June 30, 2019, and indicates the fair value hierarchy of the valuation techniques utilized by the Foundation to determine such fair value based on the hierarchy: